CharlesStover/react-portfolio/README.md

   An array of `<a>` props to include in the footer.

-### hue: number

-  A number from 0 to 1, representing the hue of your portfolio's accent color.

-  `0` represents red, `1/3` represents green, `2/3` represents blue.

 ### lightness: number

   A number from 0 to 1, representing the lightness of your portfolio's